Performing when you are an introvert with talent is hard. The first takes much from the second.

 Memories of my stellar moments

-Years ago, I did a lot of auditioning for musical theatre in L. A. Usually they let you sing no more than 16 bars.
+Years ago, I did a lot of auditioning for musical theatre in Los Angeles.
+Usually they let you sing no more than 16 bars.
 The game was to get as much out before the inevitable, “Thank you very much, next!” was uttered.
 I developed quite a phobia with the anxiety of proving myself before THE WORDS FROM ON HIGH WERE SPOKEN.
 I was doomed before I started.

 The day hadn’t started out well.
 I had a cold sore which I tried to cover with a bit of calamine lotion.
 “You have something on your face, dear,” from the other actress’ didn’t help either.
 This was when the musical, Annie, was popular.
 I was going to sing, The Sun will come out Tomorrow.
 Unfortunately, I overheard the director say, “If one more person sings, The Sun will come out Tomorrow, I will kill myself.”